Nanotechnology Innovation Research Unit

 - Propose policies aimed at strengthening innovation capabilities in the nanotechnology field.

 - Propose policies concerned with scientific policy formulation using policy support groups to formulate effective innovation strategies, etc.

 - Propose the development of systems concerned with the accumulation, storage, and transfer of industrial horticultural crops that are essential for the practical application of research results, and systems concerned with the safety of nanomaterials.

-Ichiro Sakata (Professor, Policy Alternatives Research Institute / Graduate School of Engineering, the University of Tokyo)
+- Ichiro Sakata (Professor, Policy Alternatives Research Institute / Professor, Graduate School of Engineering / Special Advisor to the President)

-Hajime Sasaki (Project Researcher, Policy Alternatives Research Institute)
+- Hajime Sasaki (Associate Professor, Policy Alternatives Research Institute)